bradut/SlingBox-Channel-Changer-Server/README.md

 To run the Sling Server Wrapper, download the following items **on the same folder where the Slinger Server is installed**:

-1. The Sling Server Wrapper executable file - from the [Releases]() page of this repo,
+1. The Sling Server Wrapper executable file - from the [Download](./Docs/Download/RunSlingServer.exe?raw=true) page of this repo,
 2. The `js` directory - from this repo,
 3. The `HTML` files for the remote controls - from this repo.